 Over the last decade, Belarus has changed beyond recognition, became a really modern and developed in all aspects country.
 The capital of Belarus Minsk for sure can be considered as European city with its own authentic Slavic traditions that have been maintained here for generations.
 Moreover, we believe that this country has tremendous potential in medical tourism, as it has a lot of sanatoriums, clinics, hospitals and other medical facilities, combined with clear air and natural complexes, such as caves, forests and lakes.

-With regard to IVF treatment and surrogacy in Belarus, we discovered, that besides high-qualified specialists and advanced technologies, this country has one more incalculable value – extremely good legal regulation in assisted reproductive technologies field that does not exist either in Ukraine, not in Georgia or anywhere else, where surrogacy is popular nowadays.
+With regard to IVF treatment and surrogacy program in Belarus, we discovered, that besides high-qualified specialists and advanced technologies, this country has one more incalculable value – extremely good legal regulation in assisted reproductive technologies field that does not exist either in Ukraine, not in Georgia or anywhere else, where surrogacy is popular nowadays.

 Surrogacy in Belarus regulated by numerous legal acts, such as: